The George Christchurch

 The Restaurant and What It Signals

-For travelers building a South Island itinerary around serious dining, the relevant comparison points sit outside Christchurch itself.
+For travelers building a South Island itinerary around dining, the relevant comparison points sit outside Christchurch itself.
 Huka Lodge and Wharekauhau Country Estate in Featherston both operate kitchen programs that function as central to the lodge experience.
 The George's urban format means its restaurant engages differently, serving a mixed clientele of hotel guests and walk-in diners rather than a captive lodge audience.

 Location and Practical Orientation